open-contracting-extensions/ocds_project_extension/README.md

 Contracting processes can relate to different types of projects, including:

-* An infrastructure project, as [defined in the Open Contracting for Infrastructure Data Standards Toolkit](https://standard.open-contracting.org/infrastructure/latest/en/projects/#what-is-a-project) (OC4IDS), like the construction of a bridge
+* An infrastructure project, as defined by the [Open Contracting for Infrastructure Data Standards Toolkit](https://standard.open-contracting.org/infrastructure/latest/en/projects/#what-is-a-project) (OC4IDS), like the construction of a bridge
-* A larger programme of work, which can have many infrastructure projects, like the construction of a highway of which the bridge is a part
+* A programme of work, which can include many infrastructure projects, like the construction of a highway of which the bridge is a part
 * A public-private partnership project, as described by [OCDS for PPPs](https://standard.open-contracting.org/profiles/ppp/latest/en/)

-This extension adds a `planning.project` object to describe the infrastructure or public-private partnership (PPP) project to which a contracting process is related.
-The identifier for the project ought to be disclosed in `planning.project.id`.
+This extension adds a `planning.project` object to describe the **infrastructure** or **public-private partnership** (PPP) project to which a contracting process is related.
+The identifier of the project ought to be disclosed in `planning.project.id`.

-The `planning.budget.projectID` field ought not be used to disclose the identifier for an infrastructure or PPP project.
-This field is used to disclose the identifier for a larger programme of work as it appears in a budget, like a national or state budget.
-Since the larger programmes of work that appear in budgets might include many individual infrastructure projects, it is necessary to disclose these identifiers separately.
+The `planning.budget.projectID` field ought to not be used to disclose the identifier for an infrastructure or PPP project.
+This field is used to disclose the identifier for a programme of work as it appears in a budget, like a national or state budget.
+Since such programmes of work can include many infrastructure projects, it is necessary to disclose their identifiers separately.

 This extension must be used with the [Location](https://extensions.open-contracting.org/en/extensions/location/master/) extension.